Raptor Press

 While at Sarah Lawrence, Jayakar co-directed the 15th Annual Sarah Lawrence Poetry Festival, the largest student-run poetry festival in New York state.
 As part of the festival’s free program of events, she laid out and designed a chapbook with a poem from each of that year’s featured readers, including Nicole Sealey, Chen Chen, Tyree Daye, Patrick Rosal, Angel Nafis, Mai Der Vang, Rajiv Mohabir and more.

-Sara Munjack holds an MFA from Rutgers-Newark and currently works at Four Way Books.
-She manages social media for several clients such as Martín Espada and Raptor Press.
+Sara Munjack holds an MFA from Rutgers-Newark.
+She has managed social media for several clients such as Martín Espada and Raptor Press.
 Her poems have been featured in Cosmonauts Avenue, Pigeon Pages, BOAAT, Gandy Dancer, ISO Magazine, and tele-art mag, with work forthcoming in Grist Journal and The Common.
-You can find her at sarabellamunjack.com.
+Sara runs and curates the reading series Jersey City Reads Poems, and you can find her at sarabellamunjack.com.

 You must be logged in to post a comment.